MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltbuilddefaultsecuritydescriptor.md

 When creating a minifilter driver communication port, a minifilter driver can call <b>FltBuildDefaultSecurityDescriptor</b> to create a default security descriptor for the port.
-The minifilter driver then creates the port by calling <a href="..\wudfwdm\nf-wudfwdm-initializeobjectattributes.md">InitializeObjectAttributes</a> and <a href="..\fltkernel\nf-fltkernel-fltcreatecommunicationport.md">FltCreateCommunicationPort</a>.
+The minifilter driver then creates the port by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff547804">InitializeObjectAttributes</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff541931">FltCreateCommunicationPort</a>.
 The security descriptor is passed as a parameter to <b>InitializeObjectAttributes</b>.

 <b>FltBuildDefaultSecurityDescriptor</b> causes the system to allocate a default security descriptor from paged pool.
 When this security descriptor is applied to an object, only users with system or administrator privileges have access to the object.

-Minifilter drivers usually call <b>FltBuildDefaultSecurityDescriptor</b> immediately before calling <a href="..\fltkernel\nf-fltkernel-fltcreatecommunicationport.md">FltCreateCommunicationPort</a> and <a href="..\fltkernel\nf-fltkernel-fltfreesecuritydescriptor.md">FltFreeSecurityDescriptor</a> immediately after calling <b>FltCreateCommunicationPort</b>.
+Minifilter drivers usually call <b>FltBuildDefaultSecurityDescriptor</b> immediately before calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff541931">FltCreateCommunicationPort</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff542984">FltFreeSecurityDescriptor</a> immediately after calling <b>FltCreateCommunicationPort</b>.

 ## -see-also

-<a href="..\wudfwdm\nf-wudfwdm-initializeobjectattributes.md">InitializeObjectAttributes</a>